 Why Aren’t There More Medical Studies on Medical Marijuana?

-Posted by Marijuana Doctors on 01/10/2017 in Medical Marijuana Studies
+Posted by Marijuana Doctors on 01/10/2017 in Marijuana Research and Studies

 There is lots of conflicting information on the benefits of medical marijuana, so why aren’t there more studies to get the facts?
 Here are some of the difficulties that scientists face when trying to study cannabis for medical use.